A group is a container for a bunch of windows, analogous to workspaces in other

 Opacity of window as fraction.
 Zero is opaque.

 Shall pointer warp to center of window on activation?
-This has only effect if any of the on_focus_lost_xxx configurations is True
+This only has effect if any of the

 Width of window as fraction of current screen width

 X position of window as fraction of current screen width.
 0 is the left most position.

 Y position of window as fraction of current screen height.
 0 is the top most position.
 To show the window at bottom, you have to configure a value < 1 and an appropriate height.